 - Short Commute

 *Of the 19 attributes assessed within Physical, Organizational or Amenity categories, surprisingly on-site wellness facilities, on-site fitness, health features and urban location did not make it on the Top 10 list as part of the Physical and Amenity features category.

-Understand that professional development will most likely involve a diverse range of experiences beyond traditional classroom trainings, conferences and networking happy hours.
-Consider offering or encouraging more experiential learning opportunities like pro-bono work in the community or external boot camp technical trainings.
+Understand that professional development will most likely involve a diverse range of experiences beyond traditional classroom training, conferences and networking happy hours.
+Consider offering or encouraging more experiential learning opportunities like pro-bono work in the community or external boot camp technical training.

 Also, consider further study of educational environments from which these new hires have as experience as they will use as a reference when gauging the success of their transition into the workplace environment.